Hiber raises $2.25 million for user-generated web game platform

 Raising money

-The investors include Luminar Ventures of Sweden, Wild Sloths, Bumble Ventures of Denmark, Rasmussen of Sweden, Subway Surfers game publisher Sybo, Konroy Ventures, and GFR Fund.
+The investors include Luminar Ventures of Sweden, Wild Sloths, Bumble Ventures of Denmark, Rasmussen of Sweden, Subway Surfers game publisher Sybo, Konvoy Ventures, and GFR Fund.

 Sybo CEO Mathias Gredal Nørvig has joined Hiber’s board of directors.
 He said in a statement that he feels like Hiber could help change the way a generation communicates through games.
 Yngfors said the platform is free for now, but the company would introduce monetization next year.
 Yngfors said the name Hiber is a reference to the Latin root of hibernation, or dreaming.